enp6s0/TinySparrow/readme.md

 Just provide a power source (+5V to +15V DC) and you're good to go.
 For automotive applications, the only external component you should bring is load dump protection (often a TVS diode).

+NB: looking to put TinySparrow on a breadboard?
+[Here's an adapter for that!](https://github.com/enp6s0/TinySparrowBreadboardAdapter)